KauanSerafim/Java-CRUD/README.md

 | Maven | Simplifies dependency and build management. |
 | Modular Structure (Connection, Repository, Domain, Service) | Enhances maintainability, testing, and scalability. |
 | Log4j2 | Enables error tracking and logging of important events. |

+---

+## 🪪 License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.